 If Skydeck wasn’t enough to satisfy your need for exhilarating views from the top, 360 CHICAGO is another thrill ride that should make it to your Chicago sightseeing bucket list.

-Located on the 94th floor of John Hancock Center on Michigan Avenue, 360 Chicago promises unparalleled views over the city.
+Located on the 94th floor of John Hancock Center on North Michigan Avenue, also known as the Magnificent Mile, 360 Chicago promises unparalleled views over the city.
 From over 1,000 feet, the panoramic breathtaking sight will sweep you off your feet.

 That’s not all there is to this iconic Chicago attraction.
 Take it a step further and step onto the TILT, otherwise known as the highest thrill ride in Chicago.
 Lake Michigan, the Chicago skyline, and three states; you’ll get to see it all!

 Not one for daring adventure?
 Not to worry!
-Grab a drink from BAR 94 and relax while you enjoy a front-row seat of Chicago’s best views from the clouds.
+Grab a drink from BAR 94 and relax while you enjoy a front-row seat of Chicago’s finest views from the clouds.

 This city has a lot more to offer for outdoor spaces enthusiasts than you’d think.
 For one, the Chicago Riverwalk boasts an assortment of spectacular lakefront views, public art exhibits, cruises, boat rides, and mouthwatering cuisine.